 ABOUT ME

-Megan Rohrer (he/him), DMin, is a controversial activist who is known for their advocacy for the homeless and LGBTQ communities.
-Megan is an award winning filmmaker, musician and historian, who was a finalist for the Lambda Literary award, received an honorable mention as an Unsung Hero of Compassion by Wisdom in Action, with His Holiness the Dali Lama and as one of 95 individuals celebrated in Wittenberg, Germany during the 500th Anniversary of the Reformation.
+Megan Rohrer (he/dr), PhD and DMin, is an activist known for their advocacy for the homeless and LGBTQ communities.
+Megan is an award winning author, filmmaker, musician and historian, who was a finalist for the Lambda Literary award, received an honorable mention as an Unsung Hero of Compassion by Wisdom in Action, with His Holiness the Dali Lama and as one of 95 individuals celebrated in Wittenberg, Germany during the 500th Anniversary of the Reformation.
+He received an honorary doctorate from Palo Alto University.

 As the Executive Director of Welcome, for twelve years, Megan worked primarily with San Francisco’s LGBT homeless community.
 In addition to feeding the hungry on Polk Street and in the Castro, He created programs to provide groceries for HIV+ individuals, and advocates nationally for homeless LGBT youth and to help faith communities’ welcome LGBT individuals.
 Pastor Megan’s advocacy brought national attention to the issues faced by transgender women of color, when they raised the funds needed to get Meagan Taylor released from jail in Des Moines, IA.

-A member of San Francisco's Local Homeless Coordinating Board, Megan serves as the chair of the Coordinated Entry Committee that oversees the triaging of housing and shelter resources.
-Their work on this committee resulted in Redesign Recommendations that are currently being implemented to help decrease bias in shelter and housing.
+As the co-chair of San Francisco's Local Homeless Coordinating Board, Megan serves as the chair of the Coordinated Entry Committee that oversees the triaging of housing and shelter resources.
+Their work on this committee resulted in Redesign Recommendations that are currently being implemented to help decrease bias in shelter and housing and resulted in over $50 million dollars in yearly awards from the federal Department of Housing and Urban Development.

 Megan lives in Bernal Heights with his wife Laurel, two children, two cats and one deacon.